Developer guide¶

 There are several reasons for splitting code across different repositories:

-• Independent usage: Packages tmlibrary and jtlibrary can be used indepently, also jtmodules and jtlibrary packages can be used independent of jterator.
+- Independent usage: Packages tmlibrary and jtlibrary can be used indepently, also jtmodules and jtlibrary packages can be used independent of jterator.
 Separating these packages keeps requirements for each of them to a minimum.

-• Independent installation: Python packages can be pip-installed directly from Github.
+- Independent installation: Python packages can be pip-installed directly from Github.
 To this end, each repository should only contain a single package (setup.py file).

-• Code locality: In a distributed multi-node setup, not all packages are required on the same machine.
+- Code locality: In a distributed multi-node setup, not all packages are required on the same machine.
 For example, the tmserver package gets only deployed on the machine hosting the web server, while the tmlibrary package gets deployed on all compute servers.

 TissueMAPS uses numpydoc for code documentation.
 Please make yourself familiar with the NumPy style and reStructuredText and follow the PEP 257 docstring conventions to ensure that your documentation will be build correctly.
 Since Python is a dynamically typed language, we put emphasis on rigorously documentating the type of parameters and return values.
 To this end, we use type hints as specified by PEP 484 (see typing module).

-Coding style
+Coding style¶

 Please take time to read through PEP 8 - the official style guide for Python code - and stick to it!

 TissueMAPS uses pytest together with tox and runs integrated tests with jenkins.
-Tests should be placed in a separate repository folder called tests outside of the package sibling to the package root folder.
+Tests should be placed in a separate repository folder called tests

-Server development
+Server development¶

-REST API
+REST API¶

-The RESTful API is implemented in tmserver.api in form of a Flask Blueprint.
-All HTTP requests starting with /api will thereby automatically get associated with view functions in the api package.
+will thereby automatically get associated with view functions in the api package.
 Module in which api view functions are defined must be imported at the package level to make them available to the blueprint.
 Care must be taken with respect to code structure to prevent circular imports, which can easily occur due to the way blueprints are implemented in Flask, see note in docs.

-All custom exceptions derived from HTTPException and defined in tmserver.error will automatically be handled via error handlers.
+will automatically be handled via error handlers.
 The client auto-injects the resulting error messages and displays them to the user.

 View functions should be documented using the HTTPDomain Sphinx extension.